Where Did Your Raise Go? Lifestyle Creep Calculator

-See exactly how much of your raises went to lifestyle upgrades — and how many years of retirement freedom that cost you.
+Got a raise but still feel broke?
+See exactly how much of your salary increases went to lifestyle upgrades, and how many years of retirement freedom that spending cost you.

 Even $300/month in lifestyle creep over 10 years could grow to $100,000+ by retirement.